 While on the trail you will stay for two nights (nights 3 and 4) in a Government-owned wilderness cabin or camps in the middle of the wilds of Pöyrisjärvi.
 This is cosy and rustic but the facilities are very basic with no electricity or running water.
 Again, you must be prepared to share bedrooms and bathroom facilities.
 Heating is supplied by burning wood.

-A further two nights on the trail (nights 2 and 5) are spent in an apartment situated in a holiday village.
+First night on the trail (night 2) is spent in an apartment situated in a holiday village.
 The facilities are shared but there is running water and electricity and an outside sauna.
 Meals are home cooked and feature typically Lappish specialities such as reindeer, fresh local salmon and forest mushrooms to name but a few.
 Many different local berry varieties are favourites on the dessert menu.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.